Family of late Dundee boy, 6, share touching video from Dundee United promotion celebrations

 In the video, Jack’s father Ian is singing “It’s United” with little sister Rebecca on his shoulders.

-It comes as Jim Goodwin’s side all but clinched promotion with a 1-0 win over Ayr United – sparking jubilant scenes on the Tannadce pitch.
+It comes as Jim Goodwin’s side all but sealed a top-flight return with a 1-0 win over Ayr United – sparking jubilant scenes on the Tannadce pitch.

 The post, which The Courier has been permitted to share, said watching the Tangerines has been “a vital part of our survival as a family this year.”